Skip to main content

 Deterministic Behavior

-Grove complements Cocoon, which runs VS Code extensions in a TypeScript environment.
-The two hosts serve different needs: Cocoon provides compatibility with the existing VS Code ecosystem, while Grove provides a secure, performant runtime for new extensions that prioritize safety and speed.
+Grove complements Cocoon, which runs VS Code extensions in a Node.js process.
+The two hosts serve different needs: Cocoon provides compatibility with the existing VS Code extension ecosystem today; Grove provides a secure, performant runtime for new extensions that prioritise safety and resource isolation.
+Grove also hosts Rhai scripts for lightweight automation tasks that do not require the full WASM machinery.